opentech-ux/session-recorder-flutter/README.md

 ## Usage

-For proper integration of Session Recorder Flutter, the implementation is divided into two main components:
+For proper integration of Session Recorder Flutter, the implementation is divided into three main components:

 *   **Logic layer:** responsible for handling the internal mechanisms that analyze user interactions and session data.
+*   **Navigator layer:** responsible for handling the navigation between routes to capture correctly the Widget Tree.
 *   **UI layer:** focuses on detecting, visualizing, and transmitting user behavior directly from the widget tree.

 This separation ensures clean architecture, improved scalability, and easier debugging when integrating with complex Flutter applications.

 > [!note]
 >
-> Both components are completely __MANDATORY__.
+> Every components are completely __MANDATORY__.

 ### Logic Layer